 Damascus still holds traditional handicrafts up, such as high-quality textiles, silk cloth, leather goods, filigreed gold, silver objects, inlaid wooden, copper, and brass articles.

 The Ghutah oasis produces fruits including olives and grapes, cereals, and vegetables.
 Among the livestock are cows, goats, and sheep.

 Damascus has more than 200 mosques, but only 70 are still in use.
 In addition to the Grand Mosque, the mosques of Sinani-yah and Tekkeyah are notable.

-3 daily newspaper are published from Damascus, all closely controlled by the Syrian state.
-A larger number of magazines, as well as much of Syria's book publication are issued from Damascus.
+3 daily newspapers are published from Damascus, all closely controlled by the Syrian state.
+A larger number of magazines, as well as much of Syria’s book publication, are issued from Damascus.

 The earlier so important trans-desert transport has totally been replaced by overseas transport.

-Damascus is well connected to the rest of the country with highways, as well as with Lebanon, Iraq and Jordan.
-An international airport lies 20 km east of the city centre, and is well connected to other international airports.
+Damascus is well connected to the rest of the country with highways, as well as with Lebanon, Iraq, and Jordan.
+An international airport lies 20 km east of the city center and is well connected to other international airports.

 The local administration of Damascus is closely tied to the national.
 The governor of Damascus plays a role even in national affairs, and most important issues of Damascus are dealt with by the national administration.

 4th millennium BCE: Earliest traces of urban settlement near Damascus.